heroku/heroku-buildpack-nodejs/README.md

 This is the official [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Node.js apps.
 If you fork this repository, please **update this README** to explain what your fork does and why it's special.

-## How it Works

-Apps are built via one of four paths:

-1. A regular `npm install` (first build; default scenario)
-2. Copy existing `node_modules` from cache, then `npm prune`, then `npm install` (subsequent builds)
-3. Skip dependencies (if package.json doesn't exist but server.js does)
-4. Skip cache, run `npm rebuild` before `npm install` (`node_modules` are checked into source control)

-You should only use #3 (omitting package.json) for quick tests or experiments.

-You should never use #4 - it's included for backwards-compatibility and will generate warnings.
-**Checking in `node_modules` is an antipattern.**
-For more information, see [the npm docs](https://docs.npmjs.com/misc/faq#should-i-check-my-node_modules-folder-into-git-)

-For technical details, check out the [heavily-commented compile script](https://github.com/heroku/heroku-buildpack-nodejs/blob/master/bin/compile).

 ## Documentation

 For more information about using Node.js and buildpacks on Heroku, see these Dev Center articles: